Foundations for an Abstract Proof Theory in the Context of Horn Rules: Overview of our Approach

-\textbf{Expansion Rules.} We classify \emph{expansion rules} as inference rules that bottom-up introduce an edge (in $\rel$) to a fresh label, thus expanding the graphical structure of the conclusion.
-The $(\supset_{R})$ rule serves as an example of an expansion rule, which takes the following form when rewritten in our notation:
+\textbf{Expansion Rules.} In contrast to local rules, which operate on sequents at a single vertex without modifying the relational structure, \emph{expansion rules} extend the underlying graph by bottom-up adding an edge (in $\rel$) to a new label.
+The freshness of the introduced label---enforced by a side condition requiring that it does not appear elsewhere in the conclusion---is essential, as it ensures that the new vertex carries no prior assumptions and thus represents an arbitrary accessible world.
+The $(\supset_{R})$ rule serves as an example of an expansion rule, taking the form shown below when rewritten in our notation.
+A pictorial representation of $(\supset_{R})$ is given to the left in Figure~\ref{fig:example-impR-tra}.